 Complying with NSW pool fencing regulations in 2020

 Pool fencing, pool gate and pool fencing installation regulations in NSW can be difficult to understand.
-However, if you own a pool that is non-compliant (whether you’d installed it or it exists on land you’ve purchased) then this is very risky for a number of reasons.
+However, if you own a pool that is non-compliant (whether you’ve installed it, or it exists on land you’ve purchased) then this is very risky for a number of reasons.

 First of all, these regulations are in place to keep your family and others safe, so not following them properly could result in tragedy.
 You have a duty of care to hold a Compliance Certificate for your pool.
 You could also be at risk of financial penalties from your Council if they do a random spot check and discover your pool is not safe according to the state guidelines.

 Fortunately, we’ve made it easy to make sure you’re following all the regulation pool fencing and pool fencing installation guidelines in NSW, so that you can create a safe swimming environment for your family and friends.

 Understanding Australian pool fencing laws

 There are three different pool fencing safety standards that apply in the state of New South Wales, and these depend on when the pool was constructed.
 From the 1st of July 2010, all newly built pools must be surrounded by pool fencing that separates the pool from the house, according to the Swimming Pool Act of 1992.